itzmeanjan/falcon/README.md

 cmake version 3.22.1
 ```

 - SHAKE256 XOF from `sha3` library is used for hashing message ( input to sign/ verify routine ) to a lattice point. `sha3` itself is a zero-dependency, header-only C++ library which is pinned to some specific commit using git submodule.
-For importing `sha3` issue following commands after cloning this repository,
+For importing `sha3`, issue following commands after cloning this repository.

 ```bash
 # Assuming repository is already cloned, if not try